Last Updated on April 6, 2021 by Helga Dosa

 Simone Rugiati is dreamy: there, I said it.
 Now I can go on writing about him.

-Born in 1981, Rugiati is the product of today’s mediatic culture and had a slightly different career from the chefs we have presented so far.
+Born in 1981, the Italian chef Rugiati is the product of today’s mediatic culture and had a slightly different career from the chefs we have presented so far.
 He graduated from culinary school (as most of them), and had pretty extensive training both in Italy and abroad.
 However, he begins his climb to success as a chef for important Italian culinary publications, such as La mia Cucina, and especially Buon Appetito and Mangiar Sano, of which he eventually becomes director.
-Very active as a cooking book producer, he reaches popularity between 2002 and 2009, when he becomes a stable fixture at La Prova del Cuoco, a popular cooking show, Italian version of the British Ready, Steady, Cook.
+Very active as a cooking book producer, he reaches popularity between 2002 and 2009, when he becomes a stable fixture at La Prova del Cuoco, a popular cooking show, the Italian version of the British Ready, Steady, Cook.

 Get to know his style: Casa Rugiati, Rizzoli (In Italian, but some of his early collaborations are available in English, too).

-Sonia Peronaci may not be a formally trained chef, but she certainly entered the Olympus of the food gods when she founded, with her husband, the largest and best known cooking website and blog in Italy: Giallo Zafferano.
+Sonia Peronaci may not be a formally trained chef, but she certainly entered the Olympus of the food gods when she founded, with her husband, the largest and best-known cooking website and blog in Italy: Giallo Zafferano.
 Daughter of a chef, she grew up cooking, but never became a trained chef.
-She worked in pubs, holiday villages and she even became an accountant before deciding to follow her heart and betting on an audacious project: a full website dedicate to cooking created by her, but also by the community revolving around her blog.
+She worked in pubs, holiday villages and she even became an accountant before deciding to follow her heart and betting on an audacious project: a full website dedicated to cooking created by her, but also by the community revolving around her blog.
 Bam!
 Giallo Zafferano was born.
 Her project became famous especially through social networks and thanks to her youtube channel of video recipes, often published also in Spanish and English.